 Do you have the right systems in place?

-well equipped.
+Before encouraging employees to come back into the workplace, ensure that you’re well equipped.
 Below are a few questions to ask yourself when considering if you’re well equipped for a safe return for employees:

 - Is the workplace well ventilated?

 - Is it possible to maintain social distancing?

 - If required, do you have the necessary PPE?